Messi-Q/Smart-Contract-Dataset/README.md

    14. }
    ```

-For instance, the _delegate_ caller is _callee_ (line 12), and _callee_ is the target address specified by owner;
+For instance, the _delegate_ caller is _callee_ (line 12), and _callee_ is the target address specified by owner,
 we label the corresponding function _forward_ does not exist the dangerous delegatecall vulnerability, i.e., label = 0;

-case2: When the _delegate_ exists in the contract, and the delegate caller is not specified by the owner;
+Case 2: When the _delegate_ exists in the contract, and the delegate caller is not specified by the owner,
 we label the corresponding function exists the dangerous delegatecall vulnerability.

     ```